Ergberg/table-string/README.md

  ### More functionality

  * It provides full control over table headings and alignment.
  * It is compatible with ANSI color sequences.
 For example, you can use the chalk package to color strings without affecting the layout.
+Even better: padding recognizes background colors and extends them.
+You can even define a chalk for the frame of the table.

  ## Examples